Vacancy: Biological Oceanographer/Statistical Modeller

 - Excellent spoken and written English (to peer-reviewed, non-copy-edited level);

-- A genuine interest in marine mammals and benthic ecology, the processes by which they are studied, and an understanding of the physical parameters of the ocean which affect them;
+- A genuine interest in marine mammals and benthic ecology, and an understanding of the physical parameters of the ocean which affect them;

 - Ability to collaborate within a team setting to produce high-calibre publications and reports; and,